 - Processed and high-fat foods like fast food, packaged snacks, and processed meats.

-A daily meal for someone with diabetes may look like a bowl of oatmeal topped with berries and chia seeds for breakfast, a mixed salad with grilled chicken, avocado, and olive oil vinaigrette for lunch, and grilled salmon with broccoli, sweet potatoes, and quinoa for dinner.
-Healthy snacks can include almonds, apples with peanut butter, or other fruits.
+A typical day of eating for someone managing diabetes could consist of a nourishing bowl of oatmeal sprinkled with fresh berries and chia seeds to start the day, followed by a mixed salad with grilled chicken, avocado, and a drizzle of flavorful olive oil vinaigrette for lunch.
+Dinner might include grilled salmon served with a side of broccoli, sweet potatoes, and protein-rich quinoa.
+For snacking, options like crunchy almonds, crisp apples paired with creamy peanut butter, or other fresh fruits could satisfy hunger in a health-conscious way.

-When planning meals, it is important to focus on portion control and incorporating foods high in nutrients.
-To make meal prep easier, plan meals ahead of time and keep healthy snacks readily available in your pantry or on the go.
+When planning meals, focus on portion control and include foods high in nutrients.
+Simplify meal prep by planning ahead and ensure you have nutritious options readily available at home or when you’re out and about.

 Diabetes Exercises for Seniors